sastrand/graph_hw/README.md

 Directed, acyclic graphs are used in several ways to model how large software projects are developed and deployed.

 One such application of a DAG is a dependency graph.
-In a large project code may be broken up into distinct services that each run on their own CPU.
-Some can run independently, and many will require some combination of others to be already running.
-This complexity is well modeled in a DAG with each service represented by a node and the graph as a whole representing the product.
+In a large project code may be broken up into distinct services.
+Some can run independently, but many will require some combination of others to be already running.
+These relationships are modeled well in a DAG with each service in the product represented by a node and a directed edge from A to B indicating that B depdends on A.

 A topological sort of this DAG represents any valid start-up order of the product.